 The marker stands in downtown Cumming at the corner of East Courthouse Square and West Maple Street, near where Mr. Edwards was lynched.

-“This marker will be a tangible display of the truth and reconciliation that we need to move forward,” coalition liaison Jolie Creuser said at the dedication ceremony.
+“This marker will be a tangible display of the truth and reconciliation that we need to move forward,” coalition liaison Jolie Creuser said.
 “We cannot achieve unity without accountability.”

 The Lynching of Rob Edwards